elixir-europe-training/ELIXIR-TrP-FAIR-Training-Flowchart/flowchart_description.md

 ### 8. Video materials

 Videos of lectures are very valuable materials for both learners and trainers to reuse materials.
-For sharing of videos you can use YouTube or Vimeo.
-These platforms are great for sharing and viewing videos, but that they are not for long-term storage.
+For sharing videos you can use YouTube or Vimeo.
+These platforms are great for sharing and viewing videos, but they are not for long-term storage.
 For archiving, you can use Zenodo.

 <!--  **@SIB:** we use the [SIB YouTube channel](https://www.youtube.com/@SIBTraining).
 More information [here](../procedure/record_lectures.md).
 Currently, we do not have a procedure in place for long-term storage.
 However, they are stored on the SIB servers.-->